Arshia-Dutta/Arshia-Dutta.github.io/_pages/about.md

   enabled: false
 ---

-I am a PhD student at Royal Holloway, University of London, supervised by [Prof. Rikke Jensen](https://rikkebjerg.gitlab.io/me/) and advised by [Dr. Maryam Mehrnezhad](https://pure.royalholloway.ac.uk/en/persons/maryam-mehrnezhad/), as part of the EPSRC Centre for Doctoral Training in Cybersecurity for the Everyday.
+I am a PhD student at Royal Holloway, University of London, supervised by Prof. Rikke Jensen and Dr. Maryam Mehrnezhad, as part of the EPSRC Centre for Doctoral Training in Cybersecurity for the Everyday.
 My research examines AI-driven technologies and their adverse impact on marginalised populations, with a particular focus on border control technologies and intimate partner violence.

 I study how automated and algorithmic systems at borders affect refugees and asylum seekers, and how AI companion systems can perpetuate or combat intimate partner violence.
-I have also worked as a Research Intern at the Max Planck Institute for Security and Privacy, and King's College London.
+During my PhD, I have also worked as a Research Intern at the Max Planck Institute for Security and Privacy and King's College London.